gdennie/toml/toml.md

 orange.color = "orange"
 ```

-Since bare keys can be composed of only ASCII integers, it is possible to write
+Since bare keys can be ASCII digits, it is possible to write
-dotted keys that look like floats but are 2-part dotted keys.
+dotted keys that look like floats but are really dotted keys.
 Don't do this
 unless you have a good reason to (you probably don't).

 ```toml